 - Sometimes images have black lines or bars on the sides.
 Make sure to remove these or find a new image entirely if that is the case.

-For Picture Click, Picture Box, Map, or Multiple Choice Quizzes:
+For Picture Click, Picture Box, Map, Multiple Choice, and Clickable Quizzes:

 - This isn’t specifically for the image, but if it’s a map/picture click quiz with shapes, the shape outlines should be nice and tight.

 - Generally, images used in picture box/click quizzes should have similar backgrounds.
 Don’t mix white background images with non-white backgrounds.
-Keep them the same.
+Keep them the same when possible.

 - For picture box quizzes, use images that are between 130 x 130 pixels and 150 x 150 pixels.